wuqizhe/learngit/readme.txt

-git learning text
+Git learning
-Git is a distributed  version control system
+Git is a version control system